 rocking chair in McMahan Library, in front of the fireplace, and read to

 us while we sat around her on the floor.
-The chair, the hearth, the semicircle
+She would create different voices for

-of kids, it had the feeling of something older than a school routine, like a
+the feeling of something older than a school routine, like a story hour that

-story hour that could have happened in any decade.
+could have happened in any decade.

 Hodges was the auditorium, and it was where the whole school seemed to